Metacognitive particles, mental action and the sense of agency: Discussion

 \subsection{Computational phenomenology}

-Perhaps more interestingly is the link between the theoretical treatment presented here and computational models of introspection and meta-awareness describing metacognitive processes such as meditation.
+There is an interesting link between the theoretical treatment presented here and computational models of introspection and meta-awareness describing metacognitive processes such as meditation.
 As we attempt a mathematical definition of metacognition, this raises the question whether the description presented in this paper could be refined to get closer to our computational and empirical understanding of this phenomenon.
 Recent advances in active inference modelling of meditation suggest that some aspects can be adequately modelled as active inference under a hierarchical generative model where actions at the higher level modulate the precisions (i.e. inverse covariances) of beliefs encoded by the level below \cite{sandved-smithComputationalPhenomenologyMental2021}.
-From this perspective, this amounts to the behaviour of multiply nested strange particles \cite{fristonPathIntegralsParticular2023}, where inner particles hold beliefs about active paths that influence the [sufficient statistics of the] beliefs held by the lower-level particle.
+From this perspective, this amounts to the behaviour of multiply nested strange particles \cite{fristonPathIntegralsParticular2023}, where inner particles hold beliefs about active paths that influence the (sufficient statistics of the) beliefs held by the lower-level particle.
 There is an interesting road ahead where computational models of meditation furnish examples of what we would expect from metacognitive phenomenology, and theoretical treatments along these lines showing general conditions for the phenomenology described by these models to arise.

-For example, a central theme in contemplative practices such Mahamudra or self-inquiry is the first person investigation of the apparent sense separation from the external world.
+For example, a central theme in contemplative practices such Mahamudra or self-inquiry is the first person investigation of the apparent sense of separation from the external world.
 In these practices, attention is directed towards the impression of perceiving things `over there' from a perspective that is `in here'.
-In a similar way that the sense of agency can be related to the joint probability distribution over internal and active paths (Section \ref{sec: sense of agency}), this sense of separation finds a potential mathematical candidate in the joint probability distribution over internal and external paths.
+Similarly to how the sense of agency can be related to the joint probability distribution over internal and active paths (Section \ref{sec: sense of agency}), this sense of separation finds a potential mathematical candidate in the joint probability distribution over internal and external paths.
 This belief will necessarily encode the understanding that what is internal to me is separated from what is external, since the Markov blanket enforces a conditional independence of internal and external paths.

 This implies that non-metacognitive particles, in the absence of beliefs about internal paths, might possess a `pre-dual', as well as non-agentive, phenomenology.
 Duality, understood as a sense of separation, then emerges as a consequence of metacognitive self-representation, i.e. beliefs about beliefs.
 We propose that further \emph{non-dual} modes of experience might, in principle, be amenable to mathematical description within Bayesian mechanics.